 The Massachusetts Permit Regulatory Office, in partnership with municipalities,

 will work to identify appropriate locations for significant new growth,

 whether commercial, industrial, or mixed-use.
-In these locations the Administration
+In these locations the Commonwealth

 will work with community officials and property owners to make the district

 truly "development ready" with respect to local and state permitting,

 site preparation, infrastructure improvements, and marketing.
 The goal